-Funded by DESE, the Transition to Community College Program began at Massasoit in 2005.
-It offers qualifying ABE students from the surrounding towns and Adult Learning Centers the opportunity to access free postsecondary education.
-Developmental coursework in English and mathematics, computer classes, the College Experience course, plus counseling and advising are all part of this free, semesterlong education program.
-Students are provided with the academic tools and support needed to assimilate and succeed in the College environment, and complete the program with six transferable college credits.
+The Transition to Community College Program at Massasoit's Brockton Campus is designed to provide support and college courses free to adult learners making the transition from Adult Learning Centers to Community College.
+The program offers qualifying ABE students from Brockton, surrounding towns and Adult Learning Centers the opportunity to access free postsecondary education leading to a college degree or a certificate at Massasoit Community College.
+Students are offered college credit courses, English and mathematics developmental courses (when needed), counseling and advising as part of this free, two-semester-long education program.
+Students are provided with the academic tools and support needed to assimilate and succeed in the College environment to complete the program.
 Approximately 70% of our Transition students continue on at Massasoit.
+The Transition to Community Program is FREE to all who meet the eligibility requirements.